ABOUT/ MATERIALS & PRODUCTION

 The basis of our packaging is made of 100% recycled paper, and is laminated with FSC-certified Crush Corn paper film, which means that it comes from responsibly managed forests.
 Instead of wood pulp, it also contains 40% recycled biological consumer waste, such as citruses, grapes, cherries, lavender, corn, olives, coffee, kiwi, hazelnuts or almonds.
 The paper does not contain GMOs and is made in Italy using ECO energy, which leads to a 20% reduction in carbon footprint.
 From the beginning we have used this paper for all our business cards and paper labels on the underwear.
 Packaging is custom-made in Banska Bystrica and labels are made in Bratislava, Slovakia.

-Créeme bras are cut and sewn in Brno, Czech Republic.
-Panties are cut and sewn in a small family-owned workshop near Bratislava.
-And the bodysuits are cut and sewn in a larger family-owned workshop in Piešťany.
-Tailors and pattern makers are working Monday to Friday, eight hours a day.
+Créeme bras are cut and sewn in a small family-owned workshop in Trenčín, Slovakia.
+Panties are cut and sewn in a small workshop near Bratislava owned by woman.
+And the bodysuits were cut and sewn in a larger family-owned workshop in Piešťany.
+Tailors and pattern makers are working Monday to Friday, eight hours a day, except in the workshop in Trenčín, where they work also in Saturday.
 Employees have both mandatory breaks and holidays.
 We make the effort to visit all manufactures regularly and meet with directors or owners in person.
-All workshops we work with are run by women.

 After cotton is grown in India, it is collected and made into the yarn or sewing thread.
 This yarn is then transported to the Czech Republic, where it is turned into fabric for us.
 Before using it for sewing, they will send it to a large laundry to wash it.
 At about the same time, we place orders for suppliers of metal components, synthetic elastic bands, sewing threads and other additional materials such as paper labels and packaging.
 Before we start sewing, we still have to prototype each underwear component – we need to check the parameters to make the design work as a whole.
 All materials and components are then sent to the sewing workshop and according to our patterns and design, the final product – Créeme natural lingerie is made.